top of page

 Ombudsman

-The financial institution is affiliated with the independent ombudsman Finanzombudsstelle Schweiz (FINOS), which is recognized by the Federal Department of Finance.
+The financial institution is affiliated with the independent ombudsman Ombud Finanzen Schweiz (OFS), which is recognized by the Federal Department of Finance.
 Disputes concerning legal claims between the customer and the financial services provider should be settled by an ombudsman's office, if possible, within the framework of a mediation procedure.
-The address of FINOS is stated below.
+The address and contact details of the OFS is stated below.

 Schweiz